BJRAMDS/Numerology-Cycle-3/README.md

 These features are being built in parallel with live numerology tracking:

 - 🔢 JavaScript-powered **Numerology Calculators**
-  - Life Path, Destiny, Personal Year, Expression Number
+  - Destiny, Personal Year, Expression Number
 - 🧠 **Agentic Logic via Grok3 & Gemini**
   - A symbolic prompt dictionary tied to numerological cycles
   - Reactive AI agents that evolve with the codebase
 - 🎨 Animated Transitions
   - Creative rendering of numbers 1–9 with expression-based logic
 - 📊 **Static/Firebase JSON** for memory-as-layer (MAL)
   - Logs, decisions, and paradox archives
 - 🔄 Real-time **Prompt Sockets** (experimental)
   - Used to loop prompts from user input through the agent logic

 ---